Chartered legal executives are qualified lawyers who specialise in a particular area of law in England and Wales

 Work carried out before or during your studies can count towards the qualifying employment, but the final year must be completed after you've finished the Level 6 qualification.
 The final two years must be worked consecutively.
 You're then eligible to become a qualified lawyer and fellow of CILEx.

-Find out more about how to qualify as a chartered legal executive.
+Find out more about how to qualify as a chartered legal executive at CILEx - Careers.